 The risk assessment itself takes the form of a matrix listing all scenarios, providing a quantification of the risk and considerations associated with each scenario.
 The most significant risks can then be identified and addressed in terms of mitigating options.

 This enables decision makers to assign appropriate resources to implement the suggested measures reducing the risk to an acceptable level.

+After implantation of the risk mitigating options, the new consequence score can be determined.

 An example of the risk matrix can be found in Annex C.